Lowland streaked tenrec: Physiology

-The streaked tenrec has an ability to enter torpor seasonally.
-However, it is dependent on altitude, age, fat stores, and temperature.
+The streaked tenrec has an ability to enter torpor seasonally, but it is dependent on altitude, age, fat stores, and temperature.
 Torpor for this species generally occurs during June and July and during winter.
-However, H. semispinosus is a facultative hibernator and will come out of torpor during winter and forage.
-When foraging the soil and leaf litter is prodded with the tip of the nose until prey is detected.
-Elongated hands and digit adaptation (digits 2, 3, and 4) are the tenrec's main digging apparatus allowing it to unearth and pull its prey from the earth.
+However, H. semispinosus is a facultative hibernator and comes out of torpor during winter and forage.
+When foraging, the soil and leaf litter are prodded with the tip of the nose until prey is detected.
+Elongated hands and digit adaptation (digits 2, 3, and 4) are the tenrec's main digging apparatus, allowing it to unearth and pull its prey from the earth.

-The skull has an elongated rostrum with a slender jaw with small spaced dentition placed more forward in the mouth.
-This species has zalambdodont molars with a dental formula of I 3/3, C 1/1, P 3/3, M 3/3 having a total of 40 teeth.
-The sagittal crest and nuchal are less prominent in this species and the zygomatic processes are long and slender resulting in less projection from the sides of the skull.
-The occipital region in this species along with the visceral skeleton are commonly very conservative.
+The skull has an elongated rostrum with a slender jaw with small, spaced dentition placed more forward in the mouth.
+This species has zalambdodont molars with a dental formula of I 3/3, C 1/1, P 3/3, M 3/3, with a total of 40 teeth.
+The sagittal and nuchal crests are less prominent in this species and the zygomatic processes are long and slender, resulting in less projection from the sides of the skull.
+The occipital region in this species, along with the visceral skeleton, is commonly very conservative.